the-fellowship-co/facade/docs/getting_started/faq.md

 ### How is Byld different from Rails?

-Byld isn't just a framework, though – we eliminate a lot of boilerplate code that application backends tend to require like transport, routing, pub/sub and infrastructure setup.
+Byld isn't just a framework, though – we eliminate a lot of boilerplate code that application backends tend to require like transport, routing, messaging and infrastructure setup.
 Byld simplifies building backends by making you only write code that matters and let's you instantly deploy your backends without any additional setups.

 ### How long does it take to learn Byld ?

 It generally takes an engineer around ten minutes to understand the concepts of Byld., and 30 mins to develop and deploy your first backend.
-[Quick Start](../bylding_backends/todo_app)
+[Quick Start](../getting_started/quick_start)

 ### What programming languages does Byld support?